Kurt Vialet

-Kurt Anthony Vialet (born May 26, 1964) is an Virgin Islander politician and former educator who served as a senator in the Legislature of the Virgin Islands from the St. Croix District from 2015 to 2023.
-He ran as an independent candidate for Governor of the U.S. Virgin Islands in the 2022 election.
+Kurt Anthony Vialet (born May 26, 1964) is an American politician and former educator who is a member of the Legislature of the Virgin Islands from St. Croix.
+He previously served from 2015 to 2023.
+Vialet ran as an independent candidate for governor in the 2022 election but lost to incumbent Governor Albert Bryan.
+Vialet won the 2024 senate election as the top vote getter on St. Croix.

 Early life and education

-Kurt Vialet was born on May 26, 1964, in St. Croix to Roy Vialet of St. Thomas and Helena Matta-Vialet of Fajardo, Puerto Rico.
-A product of the Virgin Islands public school system, he graduated from the St. Croix Central High School in 1982.
+Kurt Vialet was born on May 26, 1964, in St. Croix to Roy Vialet from St. Thomas and Helena Matta-Vialet from Fajardo, Puerto Rico.
+A product of the Virgin Islands public school system, he graduated from St. Croix Central High School in 1982.
 Vialet attained his Bachelor of Arts in Mathematics from the University of the Virgin Islands and a Master of Arts in Administration and Supervision in 1992.

 Career

 Immediately after graduation from the University of the Virgin Islands, Vialet began working at the Virgin Islands Department of Education.
 He has occupied the position of a Teacher and an Assistant Principal at the Elena L. Christian Junior High School, a Principal at the St. Croix Educational Complex High School and Principal of the Arthur A. Richards Junior High School.
 In August 1995, Vialet was given the duty of designing and structuring SCEC and became the first principal to open the island’s second high school.